-Easily book a Bootfitting online using the form below.
+Book your Bootfitting with Alan McVie using the form below.
 Choose the date and time of your convenience, submit your information and we will contact you confirming your appointment.

-Skiing and Snowboarding can be the best fun, sliding around the mountain, challenging yourself but it can also be a painful experience if your feet are hurting from badly fitting boots.
+Book your Bootfitting with Alan McVie now.
+Skiing and Snowboarding can be the best fun.
+Slide around the mountain, challenging yourself, but it can also be a painful experience if your feet are hurting from badly fitting boots.

-Alan McVie can find the right boot for your foot but a little time is needed to go through the correct process, appointments can be made with Alan on 02-49265177
+Alan McVie finds the right boot for your foot.
+However it takes a little to go through the correct process.
+Make an appointment with Alan online or telephone 02-49265177.